Garvit-Agrawal7/Garvit-Agrawal7/README.md

 ### 👨🏻‍💻 &nbsp;About Me :

 💡 &nbsp; I like to explore new technologies and develop programs that could help someone.
-🌱 &nbsp; Currently learning more about Assembly.
+🌱 &nbsp; Currently learning more about OS Dev.

 ### 🛠 &nbsp;Tech Stack
 <p align="center">